GamesKnightStudios/GBBuilder/README.md

  - EZFlashJr Kernal (Recommened: Firmware v4 K1.04e)

 # Build
 Some example games are provided in the 'examples' folder.
-To build one of these use the 'build.at' script in the 'scripts' folder providing the command line argument '--example [NAME_OF_EXAMPLE]':
+To build one of these use the 'build.at' script in the 'scripts' folder providing the command line argument '--example [EXAMPLE_NAME]':
 ```
 cd PATH_TO_REPO/scripts
 build.bat --example helloworld